Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Introduction

-However, to our knowledge, the development of passenger flow control and trip booking strategies in practical operations currently stands apart from the production of train timetables and relies entirely on operators' manual experience.
+However, the development of passenger flow control and trip booking strategies in practical operations currently stands apart from the production of train timetables and relies entirely on operators' manual experience.
+That is, the passenger flow control and trip booking plans are set as input when producing train timetables.
 In particular, the trip-booking strategy, enabled by advancements in intelligent URT systems, is an emerging method still in the proof-of-concept phase in real-world applications.
 This stage calls for innovative approaches to realize its potential benefits \citep{XIA2024}.
 Moreover, these demand-side management approaches are mostly managed on a station-by-station basis, which limits the potential for achieving line-wide connectivity \citep[]{Meng2022}.

 While existing research has developed mathematical models and solution algorithms for both the passenger flow control problem and the joint optimization of train timetabling and passenger flow control problem, the integration of train timetabling, passenger directing, and trip booking problem is hardly addressed in the literature.
 However, experimental results from related studies \citep[e.g., ][]{Shi2018, Lu2023} consistently indicate that although the number of detained passengers decreases with the implementation of the timetabling and passenger flow control policies compared to scenarios without them, the phenomenon of oversaturation remains.
 These findings highlight the necessity to collaboratively optimize additional demand-side management methods.
 Moreover, the algorithms proposed for the joint optimization models mainly focus on the solution efficiency, falling short of finding the exact solutions required in operational planning.